Caterpillar’s Learning forest in Kovilambakkam, Chennai: Cultivating Sustainability for the Next Century

 For 100 years, Caterpillar has been at the forefront of innovation and engineering solutions that shape industries and drive progress.
 As the flagship brand in our portfolio, Cat® is recognized globally for its superior quality, reliability, and resilience values that define our machines, engines, and commitment to a better world.
 More than just equipment, the Cat logo symbolizes hard work, grit, and a get-it-done attitude a spirit we now extend to environmental sustainability.

-To mark our centennial milestone, we are creating a learning forest at Government Higher Secondary School, Kovilambakkam, Chennai, using the Miyawaki afforestation technique.
-This initiative reflects our dedication to Sustainable Natural Infrastructure and STEM-integrated environmental learning, ensuring a greener and healthier future for the next generation.
+To mark the centennial milestone, a learning forest has been created at Government Higher Secondary School, Kovilambakkam, Chennai, using the Miyawaki afforestation technique.
+This initiative reflects their dedication to Sustainable Natural Infrastructure and STEM-integrated environmental learning, ensuring a greener and healthier future for the next generation.

-By leveraging the Miyawaki technique, we are planting 50,000 native saplings across Chennai, Thiruvallur, and Hosur, with the Government Higher Secondary School, Kovilambakkam as the first location.
-This scientifically proven afforestation method results in forests that are 30 times denser and grow 10 times faster than conventional plantations.
-It enhances carbon sequestration, improves air quality, and helps reduce urban heat.
+Leveraging the Miyawaki technique, 50,000 native saplings have been planted across Chennai, Thiruvallur, and Hosur—beginning with the Government Higher Secondary School in Kovilambakkam.
+This scientifically proven afforestation method creates forests that are 30 times denser and grow 10 times faster than traditional plantations, significantly enhancing carbon sequestration, improving air quality, and mitigating urban heat.

 The learning forest will serve as a natural green barrier, reducing noise pollution while acting as a climate moderator by lowering temperatures and increasing humidity.
 It will also foster biodiversity by attracting birds, pollinators, and other wildlife, creating a thriving ecosystem within the school’s surroundings.